Hadeland is a scenic rural area of rolling hills and forested hillsides.

 The fertile soil in Hadeland has led to historically early and intensive agriculture.

 Hadeland has lots of recreational areas.
 There are many great larger lakes like Randsfjorden, Jaren and Harestuvatnet.
 There are also the beautiful fjords west of Randsfjorden, which is a lake paradise with many connected lakes.
-This area popular for canoeing, fishing and camping, among other things.
+This area is popular for canoeing, fishing and camping, among other things.

 The rural areas in Hadeland are also nice for recreation with many farm roads that connect this area offering many different routes to explore.
 You should also check out the Pilgram’s route.
 It takes you through beautiful scenery, cultural and past historic sites such as the Sister Churches, Granavollen and Tingelstad.